jeremyh/jBCrypt/README.md

 # JBCrypt
-jBCrypt is an implementation the OpenBSD Blowfish password hashing algorithm, as described in ["A Future-Adaptable Password Scheme"](http://www.openbsd.org/papers/bcrypt-paper.ps) by Niels Provos and David Mazieres.
+jBCrypt is an implementation of the OpenBSD Blowfish password hashing algorithm, as described in ["A Future-Adaptable Password Scheme"](http://www.openbsd.org/papers/bcrypt-paper.ps) by Niels Provos and David Mazieres.